spectroscopy vs spectrometry

 Optical Emission Spectroscopy (OES) uses a lot of terms, and occasionally some of them are inaccurately used interchangeably.
 Though there are certain similarities, spectroscopy and spectrometry are not the same thing.
+To better understand what the difference is between spectroscopy vs spectrometry, it is best to start a basic level.
+This article will discuss the major differences between spectrometry vs spectroscopy, definitions, applications in OES analysis and other frequently asked questions.

 A Quick Definition of Spectroscopy and Spectrometry